 Lots to see and do around the town on Festival day too

-- Beer Festival & children’s climbing wall at Saltburn House.
+- Cider Festival & children’s climbing wall at Saltburn House.
 (At the far end of Milton Street).

-- English Wine and Canape tastings at The Spa Hotel (Saltburn Bank)
+- Food and drink events on the terrace at The Spa Hotel (Saltburn Bank)

-- Festival Cocktail and Cakes at Brockley Hall (Opposite the Band Stand)
+- Festival Cocktail and Cakes Garden at Brockley Hall (Opposite the Band Stand)

-- The Great Dragon Bake-Off childrens book activities at The Book Corner – Saltburn’s fab independent bookshop in the Square
+- Childrens book activities at The Book Corner – Saltburn’s fab independent bookshop on Milton Street

 - Tour of the Masonic Lodge – hear about the work of the Free Masons and visit their Victorian Lodge (Marine Parade)

 - Bubbles at Ollie B’s – free Prosecco for all at Ollie B’s – womans clothing shop (Dundas Street)